 Generally speaking, yes, simply because custom parts are harder to source than factory standard parts.
 However, if your modifications only make the vehicle safer, you might see your premiums go down.

 If you are planning on making any modifications to your car, you should always get in touch with your insurer to find out how the price of your premiums will change.

-It is imperative that you do inform your provider about any changes you make though, as if you are caught out with any undeclared modifications, you could invalidate your policy and stop any pay outs.
+It is imperative that you inform your provider about any changes you decide to make, as if you are caught out with any undeclared modifications, you could invalidate your policy and stop any payouts.